 We welcome percussionists with a variety of backgrounds interested in musical growth.
 First year piano students interested in gaining ensemble credits should contact Dr. Schutz ahead of time for assistance with audition preparation.

 The ensemble rehearses every Tuesday evening from 5:45 to 8:45 (members are required to arrive by 5:30 to set up percussion equipment).
-Our tentative Concert dates will be Tuesday Dec 4 for the Fall term, and April 2 for the Winter term.
+Our tentative Concert dates will be Tuesday Dec 3 for the Fall term, and March 31 for the Winter term.
 Students must be available for these dates in order to participate in the group.
-Note that our mandatory dress rehearsals for concerts will take place on either the Monday afternoon/evening preceding the concert (Dec 3/ April 1), or during the day of the concerts.
-As this is only our second year using the new concert hall, we will need to be flexible as we figure out the best way to allocate time in the concert space.
+Note that our mandatory dress rehearsals for concerts will take place on either the Monday afternoon/evening preceding the concert (Dec 2/ March 30), or during the day of the concerts.

 Additional information: The ensemble is open to anyone with a background in percussion (regardless of degree program) with permission of the direction.
 Although the exact repertoire will depend upon a number of factors, our program will likely include a selection of contemporary pieces for percussion ensemble, transcriptions of well-known compositions, solo features, and various classic works.
 This year-long course (1GP3, 2GP3, 3GP3, 4GP3) will rehearse Tuesday evenings 5:45-8:45.
 Students in the ensemble should be enrolled for credit.